Ascend-Huawei/HiFly_Drone/README.md

 ### Project Extension
 To add your own inference module to this project, you need:

-1. An offline model stored the `model` subdirectory (you can view the projects in [Ascend Samples](https://gitee.com/ascend/samples) for more ideas)
+1. An offline model stored in the `model` subdirectory (you can view the projects in [Ascend Samples](https://gitee.com/ascend/samples) for more ideas or use the Ascend Tensor Compiler [ATC] to convert .caffe or .pb models into .om models).

-2. A `Processor` class is inherited from `BaseProcessor` to take care of the offline model's inputs and outputs by overriding the parent's preprocess and postprocess methods
+2. Write a custom `Processor` class (inherited from `BaseProcessor`) to take care of the offline model's inputs and outputs by overriding the preprocess and postprocess methods.

-3. Add the models info to the dictionary in `utils/params.py` so the interface will know which Processor and model to load
+3. Register the model's info to the dictionary in `src/utils/params.py` such that the `ModuleSelector` will know which Processor and model to load during selection

     For example, to add a YOLO face detector module for object detection, you would add another dictionary item inside object_detection.
 The dictionary is required to have the following keys to run the `ModuleSelector` and `Processor`: `model_width`, `model_height`, `model_path`, `model_processor`
     ```python